 liv.rent – Canada’s trusted house & apartment rental website

-Common rental scams and how to avoid them
+Common signs of rental scams and how to avoid them

 There are a number of potential scams renters may encounter during their search, but with the right knowledge and tools on your side, you can recognize and steer clear of these scams in advance.
-For renters wondering how to avoid rental scams, here’s a breakdown of some of the most common rental scams in Canada.
+For renters wondering how to avoid the latest scams, here’s a breakdown of some of the most common red flags to look out for.

 If the rental rate seems shockingly low, raise an eyebrow.
 It may very well be a false listing.

 Do some comparison shopping.
 Look at comparable properties in the same neighbourhood to determine appropriate market value.
 It is possible that you have come across a good deal, but it is wise to do your due diligence first.

 Red flag #2 – Urgent demands for cash deposits